-First, it is essential to understand what “nonprofit” means.
-Thought the phrase gives many the belief that nonprofit organizations do not pay taxes, this is not the case.
+Though before we go any further, it is essential to understand what “nonprofit” means.
+Though the phrase gives many the belief that nonprofit organizations do not pay taxes, this is not the case.
 For instance, nonprofits are required to pay employee taxes (e.g., Medicare, Social Security) just like any for-profit organization.
-Even then, the tax exemptions organizations do receive come with strict rules and organizations still have filing requirements to prove to the IRS funds were used in accordance with the tax code.
+Even then, the tax exemptions organizations do receive come with strict rules, and organizations still have filing requirements to prove to the IRS funds were used in accordance with the tax code.

 Below is a very brief overview of tax-exempt organizations.
 Apex Law Group, a firm with experienced tax-exempt attorneys on its team, can provide a more detailed explanation of the below.